ashahzad4/Zaypay/README.markdown

 Price Setting Object:
 --------------------------------------

-The api comes with __Zaypay.PriceSetting__ class that will provide all access to zaypay platform.
-We will demonstrate how easy this works by showing some examples.
+The api comes with __Zaypay.PriceSetting__ class that will provide access to zaypay platform.
+We will demonstrate how easy this works through some examples.

 You can create a price setting object using the price setting ID with the following code: